- Describe the purpose and procedures of a daily health check.

 The notice should not identify the child who has the infectious disease.

-To make illness less stressful, work with families to make sure a plan is in place for an ill child.
+To make illness less stressful, you should work with families to make sure a plan is in place for an ill child.
 Families, staff, and programs should make sure:

 - Families have an alternate child-care arrangement for days when their child is sick